InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: InceptionHuman Framework

-\paragraph{Priors Generation.} This step aims to generate the high-level features and geometry of human character, respectively a seed image and 3D proxy as priors.
-Given a set of user prompts $\{P_0, P_1, \cdots, P_k\}$, where $P_0$ indicates the text control, and $P_1, P_2, ..., P_k$ represent additional optional image controls, i.e., depth, edges, pose, etc, we introduce a diffusion model $\bG_1$ that generates a 2D human image $\mathcal{I}_{\it{seed}}$ as follows:
+{\textbf{Preprocessing.}} In InceptionHuman, we first generate a number of synthetic views, referred as coarse views, based on the given prompts $\{P_0, P_1, \cdots, P_k\}$, where $P_0$ indicates the text control, and $P_1, P_2, ..., P_k$ represent additional optional image controls, i.e., depth, edges, pose, etc. We introduce a diffusion model $\bG_1$ that generates a 2D human image $\mathcal{I}_{\it{seed}}$ as follows:

-In our work, $\bG_1$ is constructed with \textit{txt2img} module of Latent Diffusion Model~\cite{stablediffusion}, appended with $k$ ControlNet models~\cite{controlnet} with respect to the corresponding prompt types.

-Typically, Latent Diffusion Model is capable of generating high-quality image, while additional prompts, namely, $P_1, P_2, ..., P_k$ are used for particular output requirements.
-This seed image $\mathcal{I}_{\it{seed}}$ provides the high-level features of our generated human prompted by the user, e.g., {\it an office lady with white skirt and blue shirt, long hair, white shoes}, see Figure~\ref{fig:method}.
-The 3D geometry can next be generated from $\mathcal{I}_{\it{seed}}$.
+This seed image $\mathcal{I}_{\it{seed}}$ provides the high-level features of our generated human prompted by the user.
+A coarse 3D geometry can then be generated from $\mathcal{I}_{\it{seed}}$.
 We leverage a single-view mesh prediction model~\cite{econ} to generate a 3D mesh $\mathcal{M}$ conditioned on $\mathcal{I}_{\it{seed}}$.
-The seed image $\mathcal{I}_{seed}$ and 3D mesh $\mathcal{M}$ are passed to the subsequent steps as texture and geometry priors.
-Note that this mesh serves only a 3D geometry proxy; we will show the refined depth maps induced by the generated NeRFs after progressive refinement.

-\paragraph{Consistent Synthetic Views Generation.} This step is used to generate 3D-aware consistent images.
-We first render $n$ views from the mesh $\mathcal{M}$, namely $m_1, m_2, ..., m_n$, and associate each rendered mesh view $m_i$ with $k$ control types, (\emph{e.g.,} edges, depth, etc) denoted as $f_1(m_i), f_2(m_i), ..., f_k(m_i)$.
-We next use a pre-trained diffusion model $\mathbf{G_2}$ as the generator of coarse views.
-Specifically,
+Note that this coarse mesh serves only a 3D geometry proxy instead of the final geometry due to its crucial noise.
+We render $n$ views from the mesh $\mathcal{M}$, namely $m_1, m_2, ..., m_n$, and associate each rendered mesh view $m_i$ with $k$ control types, (\emph{e.g.,} edges, depth, etc) denoted as $f_1(m_i), f_2(m_i), ..., f_k(m_i)$.
+These mesh views are then be used as controls to generate coarse views from a pretrained diffusion model $\bG_2$:

 for $i=1, 2, ..., n$, where $v_i$ is the coarse view generated from $m_i$, associated with the camera pose of $m_i$.
-Note that the generated $v_i$'s can be very inconsistent and 3D-unaware due to the missing cross-view knowledge among them.
+Note that the generated $v_i$'s are inconsistent and 3D-unaware due to the missing cross-view knowledge, as shown in Figure~\ref{fig:progression}.

-To obtain 3D-aware images, we reconstruct a NeRF based on $\{v_i\}$ by discarding the view-dependent components during optimization, i.e., the color components are predicted by the spatial MLP without being conditioned on the ray directions.
-Specifically, we modify the Clean-NeRF reconstruction strategy described in Section~\ref{subsec:background} by inserting an extra regularizer for semantic consistency between the synthetic views and extracted view-independent components.
-We randomly sample $m$ images from $\{v_i\}$, denoted as the seed set $\mathcal{D}=\{v_{j_s}|s=1,2, ..., m\}$ for some $1\leq j_1<j_2<...<j_m \leq n$.
-We leverages a pre-trained encoder $\Phi$, ViT~\cite{vit} in this paper.
-For each view-independent frame $\hat{\mathcal{I}_\text{vi}}$ rendered from Equation~\ref{cvi_rend}, we define the image-wise regularizer as: